How to Say "Como Se Llaman" in English: A Deep Dive into Addressing Groups and Individuals

 Direct Translations and their Limitations

 A literal translation of "como se llaman" might be "How are they called?"
 This, however, sounds quite unnatural and archaic in modern English.
 While grammatically correct, it's not a phrase you'd hear in everyday conversation.
-Another possibility is "How are their names called?"
-This suffers from the same unnatural quality.
-Therefore, direct translations are often unhelpful and should be avoided in favor of more natural-sounding alternatives.
+On the flip side, another possibility is "How are their names called? " This suffers from the same unnatural quality.
+Because of this, direct translations are often unhelpful and should be avoided in favor of more natural-sounding alternatives.

 Common English Equivalents: Formal and Informal Settings